Guide to starting school or moving up to junior school

 If the request is refused, there is no right of appeal against the decision.

-If you decide to delay your child’s start to school then we would expect your child to be attending an educational setting such as a nursery to prepare them for school the following year, as they will probably be the oldest child in the year group.
+If you decide to delay your child’s start to school then we would expect your child to following year, as they will probably be the oldest child in the year group.

 As the law currently stands, when your child transfers to junior or secondary school, the admission authority for that school will make the decision on whether or not to allow them to continue to be educated out of their chronological year group.
 You should ‘rehearse’ this conversation with them before making your decision.